RavinSG/obsidian-cyber/Security Ethics.md

 ### Ethical principles and methodologies

-Because [[Counterattacks]] are generally disapproved of or illegal, the security realm has created frameworks and controls—such as the confidentiality, integrity, and availability (CIA) triad—to address issues of confidentiality, privacy protections, and laws.
+Because [[Counterattacks]] are generally disapproved of or illegal, the security realm has created frameworks and controls—such as the confidentiality, integrity, and availability ([[Foundational Security Model|CIA]]) triad—to address issues of confidentiality, privacy protections, and laws.

 **[[Confidentiality]]** means that only authorised users can access specific assets or data.
 Confidentiality as it relates to professional ethics means that there needs to be a high level of respect for privacy to safeguard private assets and data.